AKA Dr. Gloria Fletcher James AO

 Her most successful pieces at auction have been spherical pots with deeply incised figurative animal motifs, designs and symbols.
 When the first of these appeared on the secondary market in 1997, described as a spherical vase, it also failed to sell despite its low estimate of just $2,000-3,000.
 However, given her standing as the 'mother of Australian indigenous ceramics', and the wide acclaim for her gallery exhibitions, it was only a matter of time before her works sold successfully at auction.
 In July 2001 Phillips sold one pot for $9,200, exceeding its high estimate of $6,000 (Lot 177), while another similar piece, listed as the following lot, sold for $14,375.
 The sale followed a major retrospective exhibition of her work, which was installed in Sydney, Brisbane, and Cairns thereby enhancing her reputation and recognition.
 This result, which generated a great deal of excitement at the time, was aided by the extensive description of Thancoupie and her work in the auction catalogue.
 Little wonder that the number of Thancoupie items up for auction increased during the following year when, in August, Deutscher~Menzies sold a 37.5 cm high pot, c.
-1981, for $28,200, way over its presale high estimate of $12,000, and a stoneware mural, 88 x 111 cm for $21,150 (Lot 160).
+1981, for $28,200, way over its high presale estimate of $12,000, and a stoneware mural, 88 x 111 cm for $21,150 (Lot 160).
 Later that year, in Shapiro’s December 2002 sale, a pot of similar size, created c.
 1989, achieved $29,700, her record price to date (Lot 140).

-The demand for Thancoupie works however, quickly abated after no fewer than nine items were offered for sale with only two selling during 2003.
+The demand for Thancoupie works, however, quickly abated after no fewer than nine items were offered for sale with only two selling during 2003.
 Amongst those that failed to sell were two murals.
 By the time one of these was put up for sale again in 2005 the secondary market for Thancoupie’s work had collapsed, and even though the estimate was halved, it still failed at auction.
 This was reinforced when a very nice 39 cm high spherical vessel of stoneware with slip and oxide decoration failed to sell at Deutscher~Menzies in June 2003 with an estimate of $20,000-25,000 (Lot 63) but found a buyer willing to part with $13,200 the following year after the estimate was nearly halved to $12,000-15,000 (Lot 486).
 The only other exception was a pot offered in Sotheby’s July 2004 sale with significantly lowered estimates, which achieved $25,175 (Lot 146).
 However during that year only three items sold out of the ten offered with one being a small Knee Pot which sold for just $575 at Stanley & Co. in October.

 As can be clearly seen, Thancouipe’s auction results have been extremely discouraging since 2003, given her status within Aboriginal art circles.
 It is now more than 25 years since a book was written about her, and a decade since her touring exhibition.
 Since that time very little, if any, of her pieces have appeared on the primary market.
 While her work may not appeal to many fine art collectors, no significant ceramics collection in Australia would be complete without a fine example of Thancoupie's work.
-Perhaps the medium may be difficult for art collectors with more conventional taste, however those ceramic pieces made by important Australian artists such as Brett Whitely, Gary Shead and John Olsen, in response to the opportunity afforded by access to a major ceramicist or pottery studio, have always been accepted as a highly collectable part of their oeuvre.
+Perhaps the medium may be difficult for art collectors with more conventional taste, however, those ceramic pieces made by important Australian artists such as Brett Whitely, Gary Shead and John Olsen, in response to the opportunity afforded by access to a major ceramicist or pottery studio, have always been accepted as a highly collectable part of their oeuvre.
 How much more important therefore, is the work of a major artist who chose ceramics as a principal medium?

 Despite the current downturn in market interest, ceramic pieces by Thancoupie are cherished by those collectors who are fortunate enough to possess them.
 There is little doubt in my own mind that her finest pieces are due for a major price hike.
 Once collectors become aware that her finer, large works, are extremely rare, the auction house that devotes a major presentation to her work should receive a very strong response.

-Thancoupie’s creative influence can be compared to that of the great Native American Pueblo artist Maria Martinez in that it has provided the impetus for the development of the Indigenous ceramic art movement in this country.
+Thancoupie’s creative influence can be compared to that of the great Native American Pueblo artist Maria Martinez, in that it has provided the impetus for the development of the Indigenous ceramic art movement in this country.
 Yet her prime motivation was steadfastly a personal one.
 Her unique interaction with artists from a range of creative disciplines here in Australia and overseas served only to strengthen her intimate relationship with her own culture.
-Over the past 30 years Thancoupie mentored aspiring artists from communities in Far North Queensland, Arnhem Land, the desert and the Tiwi Islands.
+Throughout the last 30 years of her life, Thancoupie mentored aspiring artists from communities in Far North Queensland, Arnhem Land, the desert and the Tiwi Islands.
 Furthermore she has influenced Indigenous and non-Indigenous students enrolled in art and professional development courses, and others in her extensive travels as an artist of international acclaim.
 Her commitment to teaching spilled beyond her art through founding the Weipa Festival and running holiday programs to teach bush knowledge and art to younger generations.
 Thancoupie’s creative and philosophical motivation carries a universal message best expressed in her own words.
 ‘You are here in a lifetime to help, to understand… That is intelligence.
 And only intelligent people have strong friendships.
 I wish we all have that‘ (Message Stick: 2004).